 Mum died the 25th of March.2004 at eight o’clock in the morning, when we put her in the coffin the shape of a heart was impressed on her pillow: it stayed there for three days.It was her final I LOVE YOU ALL!

 My father died three years later of a broken heart; he completely lost his mind after mum died, he could not bear of being separated from her.
 He completely dismissed her death saying that she was in hospital with Padre Pio, sometimes he would say: “ Why is she with him and not me?
 What did I do to her, is she coming back? “

 We slowly went back to our normal lives when, a year later, Antonietta called me for advice because she had a lump in her breast.
 It was cancer!
 More tears and despair again.

-with my children and I asked her if we could go and visit Padre Pio.
-Italy
+I went to Italy with my children and I asked her if we could go and visit Padre Pio.